penqen/yuki_helper/README.md

   # Positive integer value more than 10.
   # If `bundile` is 100, directory of testcase for problem 10 is `testcase/100/p10`.
   bundle: null
-  # Root direcotry of testcases to download
+  # Root direcotry for testcases to download
   directory: "testcase"
   # Prefix of testcase `testcase/p10`
   prefix: "p"